gamemanual0/gm0/source/docs/hardware-basics/kit-and-hardware-guide/index.rst

 unit system used.

-* REV Robotics (metric) is slightly cheaper but generally has a bit higher learning curve than most other kits, as it is extrusion rather than channel based.
+* REV Robotics (metric) is slightly cheaper but generally has a bit higher learning curve than most other kits, as it is :term:`extrusion` rather than :term:`channel` based.
-  Extrusion takes more effort to work with
-  (you need to cut aluminum extrusion to length); however, it allows for maximum design freedom and adjustability.
+  :term:`Extrusion` takes more effort to work with (you need to cut aluminum extrusion to length); however, it allows for maximum design freedom and adjustability.
   REV is also available from FIRST storefront, which might be convenient for